01732 808 626 info@thinkcbt.com

 • Doubting own sexuality or identity.

-• Testing or challenging The stability or fidelity of relationships.
+• Testing or challenging the stability or fidelity of relationships.

 • Violent or aggressive acts.